bangarangs-web0416/projects/CONTRIBUTION.md

 <pre>$ rubocop</pre>

+<p><a href="" target="_blank">Check out this blog post guide on Rubocop</a></p>

-Once you’ve opened a pull request a discussion will start around your proposed changes.
-You may be asked to make some changes to your pull request, if so, add more commits to your branch and push them – they’ll automatically go into the existing pull request.
-If all is well and your pull request as been incorportated celebrate!!
-You have once again contributed to an open source project.
+<p>Once you’ve opened a pull request a discussion will start around your proposed changes.
+You may be asked to make some changes to your pull request, if so, add more commits to your branch and push them – they’ll automatically go into the existing pull request.</p>